Lakeview Drive: History

-Things remained idle until 2001, when NC Representative Charles H. Taylor inserted $16 million into the Federal Highway Administration appropriation to resume work on the road.
-An Environmental impact statement (EIS) was soon performed to evaluate a range of alternatives that could resolve the DOI's obligations under the 1943 agreement.
-The EIS resulted in a NPS Record of Decision (ROD) on December 28, 2007 that payment of a monetary settlement to Swain County, in lieu of further construction, was the alternative that would best protect the resources of the park.
-Negotiations soon followed, which were aided by NC Representative Heath Shuler and TN Senator Lamar Alexander.

-On February 6, 2010, all signatories met in Bryson City and executed a new agreement that explicitly extinguished the 1943 agreement.
-It called for a cash settlement of $52 million, paid to Swain County, by on or before December 31, 2020.
+In 2001 North Carolina Representative Charles H. Taylor inserted $16 million into the Federal Highway Administration appropriation to resume work on the road.
+An environmental impact statement was performed to evaluate a range of alternatives that could resolve the DOI's obligations under the 1943 agreement.
+The environmental impact statement resulted in a NPS record of decision on December 28, 2007, that payment of a monetary settlement to Swain County, in lieu of further construction, was the alternative that would best protect the resources of the park.
+Negotiations were aided by North Carolina Representative Heath Shuler and Tennessee Senator Lamar Alexander.
+On February 6, 2010, all signatories met in Bryson City and executed an agreement that explicitly extinguished the 1943 agreement.
+It called for a cash settlement of $52 million, paid to Swain County on or before December 31, 2020.
 Upon complete settlement, all remaining obligations that remain are considered fulfilled.

-Swain County had received $12.8 million so far and used interest on that money for county needs.
-In April 2016, Swain County commissioners filed a lawsuit against the federal government asking for the remaining $29.2 million still owed to the county.
-The federal government takes the position that the agreement does not require payment until 2020.

-On April 24, 2017, Judge Lydia Kay Griggsby of the U.S. Court of Federal Claims dismissed the lawsuit but the county has asked for reconsideration.

-Interior Secretary Ryan Zinke released $4 million on September 7, 2017.
-The final installment of $35.2 million was paid on June 29, 2018.
-However, under the 2010 agreement, the money was deposited with the state treasurer's office.
-Swain County can spend only the interest the money earns.
+In Fall 2023, all of Lakeview Drive was closed to the public as the road was reconstructed, funded by the Great American Outdoors Act.
+At a cost of $15,681,860, it included a complete reconstruction of the road, replacement of all guardrails, construction of ADA accessible parking spaces, new road signs, drainage repair and other miscellaneous work.